J-Pecuchova/sql-codes-metrics-dataset/README.md

-# Dataset of SQL solutions with derived code-complexity metrics (Data in Brief)
+# Dataset of SQL solutions with derived code-complexity metrics (Data in Brief

+**DOI:** 10.5281/zenodo.18755578

 This repository provides the following files: